dockstore/dockstore-documentation/docs/dockstore-logo-usage-guidelines.rst

 Do:

 * Use the logo or icon color that works best in the context of the document, web page, or application.
-* The Dockstore logo is preferred.
+* Use the Dockstore logo when space permits.
 Use the Dockstore icon only when space is limited or when it is clear that the reference is to Dockstore.
-* Spacing:
-  * In most cases, the logo should be of equal prominence to any other brands with which it is shown.
+* Provide the Dockstore logo equal prominence to any other brands with which it is shown.
 * Allow for adequate space around the logo when used in conjunction with other identifiers.

-Do Not:
+Do not:

 * Place the logo on clashing colored backgrounds.
-* Place the reverse logo on similar tints.
+* Place the logo on similar tints.
 * Place any logo variation on busy backgrounds.
 * Place special effects such as drop shadows on the logo.
 * Skew or distort the logo.
-* Alternate the color of the logo.
+* Alter the color of the logo.
 * Place other identifiers closer than the equivalent of the width of 1/2 the logo.